Universal Growth of Krylov Complexity Across a Quantum Phase Transition

-\emph{Conclusions.---} We have introduced a Krylov subspace approach for driven quantum systems based on the diabatic Magnus operator.
+We have introduced a Krylov subspace approach for driven quantum systems based on the diabatic Magnus operator.
 Using this framework, we established the universal character of Krylov complexity dynamics during the slow crossing of quantum phase transitions.
 For the transverse-field Ising model, we obtained exact Lanczos coefficients and a Poissonian Krylov wavefunction, whose complexity cumulants coincide at leading order and exhibit Kibble–Zurek scaling, while the full statistics approach a Gaussian distribution.
-Extending these results, we proposed a general scaling argument applicable to other critical systems, revealing universal connections between quantum complexity and nonequilibrium phenomena that are accessible to experimental verification.
+Extending these results, we proposed a general scaling argument applicable to other critical systems.
+These predictions were further demonstrated by the LRKMs with long-range hoppings for both long- and short-range pairings.
+In both cases, the complexity cumulants, statistics, and Lanczos coefficients matched the general predictions with good precision.

+Our results thus reveal universal connections between quantum complexity and nonequilibrium phenomena that are accessible to experimental verification.